alro5921/problem-gambling-study/README.md

 | registration_date              | Date      | Bank (lender) name                                    |
 | first_deposit_date        | Date      | Bank (lender) state                                   |

-Notably, 167 control group subscribers lacked a birth year and a registration date.
-I fill in
+167 non-RG users subscribers lacked a birth year and a registration date, which I filled in with the average non-

 ### Gambling Behavior

 This table has the gambling behavior of between May 2000 and November 2010.
 Each row contains a user's gambling behavior with a product on a given day, and include information such as the number of bets placed and the amount gambled and lost (the `turnover` and `hold` respectively) that day on that activity.

 | Variable name     | Data type | Description                             |
 |-------------------|-----------|-------------------------------------------------------|